nielshanson/nielshanson.github.com/hanson_cv.md

 ## Experience

-* 2011--Now - Bioinformatics Ph.D.
+* 2011 - Now - Bioinformatics Ph.D.
 Candidate - Steven J. Hallam Laboratory

 	Primary research focuses on the development of MetaPathways, a pipeline developed in Python and C++ for the Big Data processing and analysis challenges of next-generation environmental sequence information.
 The software accommodates a wide range of experimental conditions, integrates with HPC resources via a master-worker model, and is controlled locally via user-friendly GUI.
 Moreover, I am involved in all areas of lab data analysis and research, and have utilized a combination of Python and R to develop bespoke solutions to a variety of analytical challenges.